Porphyrin: Synthetic

 A benzoporphyrin is a porphyrin with a benzene ring fused to one of the pyrrole units. e.g. verteporfin is a benzoporphyrin derivative.

 Non-natural porphyrin isomers

 The first synthetic porphyrin isomer was reported by Emanual Vogel and coworkers in 1986.
 This isomer [18]porphyrin-(2.0.2.0) is named as porphycene, and the central N4 Cavity forms a rectangle shape as shown in figure.
 Porphycenes showed interesting photophysical behavior and found versatile compound towards the photodynamic therapy.
-This inspired Vogel and Sessler to took up the challenge of preparing [18]porphyrin-(2.1.0.1) and named it as corrphycene or porphycerin.
-The third porphyrin that is [18]porphyrin-(2.1.1.0), was reported by Callot and Vogel-Sessler.
-Vogel and coworkers reported successful isolation of [18]porphyrin-(3.0.1.0) or isoporphycene.
-The Japanese scientist Furuta and Polish scientist Latos-Grażyński almost simultaneously reported the N-confused porphyrins.
-The inversion of one of the pyrrolic subunits in the macrocyclic ring resulted to face one of the nitrogen atom outside of the core of the macrocycle.
+This result was followed by the preparation of [18]porphyrin-(2.1.0.1), named it as corrphycene or porphycerin.
+Other non-natural porphyrins include [18]porphyrin-(2.1.1.0) and [18]porphyrin-(3.0.1.0) or isoporphycene.
+The N-confused porphyrins feature one of the pyrrolic subunits with the nitrogen atoms facing outwards from the core of the macrocycle.